There is no cure for asthma, but many measures are available to help people control the condition and improve their quality of life.

 - getting emergency care if necessary

-The doctor will personalize the action plan to the individual’s specific needs and take them through how they must actively participate.
+The doctor will personalize the action plan to the individual’s needs and take them through how they must actively participate.

 A peak flow meter is a simple, handheld tool that can help a person maintain control of their asthma by allowing them to measure the effectiveness of air movement from their lungs.